PKU-Alignment/omnisafe/docs/source/baserl/trpo.rst

-This equation implies for any policy :math:`\pi'`, if it has a nonnegative expected advantage at every state :math:`s`, i.e., :math:`\sum_a \pi'(a \mid s) A^{R}_{\pi}(s, a) \geq 0`, is guaranteed to increase the policy performance :math:`J^R`, or leave it constant in the case that the expected advantage is zero everywhere.
+This equation implies for any policy :math:`\pi'`, if it has a nonnegative expected advantage at every state :math:`s`, i.e., :math:`\sum_a \pi'(a \mid s) A^{R}_{\pi}(s, a) \geq 0`, it is guaranteed to increase the policy performance :math:`J^R`, or leave it constant in the case that the expected advantage is zero everywhere.
-However, in the approximate setting, it will typically be unavoidable, due to estimation and approximation errors, that there will be some states :math:`s` for which the expected advantage is negative, that is,
+However, in the approximate setting, it will typically be unavoidable, due to estimation and approximation errors, that there will be some states :math:`s` in which the expected advantage is negative, that is,
 :math:`\sum_a \pi'(a \mid s) A^{R}_{\pi}(s, a)<0`.